 Gone Off Milk

 The Sustainability darling of the UK festival scene, Shambala Festival, have a list of green credentials as long as a very long thing – but we’ll just focus on their latest here!
-This year they added a ban on cow’s milk to their current ban on meat being sold from food traders on site.
+This year this eco-friendly festival added a ban on cow’s milk to their current ban on meat being sold from food traders on site.

 I also LOVED their call out for fancy dressers to create their costumes out of recycled materials and think more about more sustainable styling for their carnival costumes this year.